 English artist Ed Fairburn (previously) uses vintage road maps and star charts as canvases for drawn portraits.
-Cross-hatched patterns and shaded regions inside roads, borders, and rivers assimilate into the contours of faces, as if the images had always been secretly hidden in the map’s topography.
+Cross-hatched patterns and shaded regions inside roads, borders, and rivers assimilate into the contours of faces as if the images had always been secretly hidden in the map’s topography.
 “In his hands, both built infrastructure and natural phenomena echo the organic human form,” shares Mike Wright Gallery.
 “National highway systems become capillaries, and the tangle of Paris’ alleyways become the wrinkles that give the face history and individuality.”

 Do stories and artists like this matter to you?
-Become a Colossal Member and support independent arts publishing for as little as $5 per month.
+Become a Colossal Member today and support independent arts publishing for as little as $5 per month.
 You'll connect with a community of like-minded readers who are passionate about contemporary art, read articles and newsletters ad-free, sustain our interview series, get discounts and early access to our limited-edition print releases, and much more.
 Join now!